Content:

 Special case: studying abroad

-All Swiss students have an obligation to pay AHV contributions from 1 January after they turn 20.
+All Swiss students have an obligation to pay OASI contributions from 1 January after they turn 20.
 Until the end of the calendar year in which they turn 25, they pay the minimum contribution of CHF 514 and an administrative premium if they are not gainfully employed in addition to their studies.

 But what happens if you go abroad to study?
-If you give up your domicile in Switzerland to study abroad, you can generally have mandatory AHV insurance until 31 December of the year in which you turn 30.
+If you give up your domicile in Switzerland to study abroad, you can generally have mandatory OASI insurance until 31 December of the year in which you turn 30.
 However, this only applies if you’re not gainfully employed abroad and intend to return to Switzerland after completing your studies.
 Similarly, foreign students who move to Switzerland to study are also subject to contributions.

 The exact nature of the obligation to pay contributions should always be clarified with the respective cantonal compensation office.